LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 :term:`static binding`.
-When :term:`dynamic binding` is used due to e.g. the lack of sufficient information at compilation time, the performance is similar to calling the category predicate using a message to :term:`self` (in both cases a predicate lookup caching mechanism is used).
+When :term:`dynamic binding` is used due to e.g. the lack of sufficient information at compilation time, the performance is similar to calling the category predicate using a message to :term:`self` (in both cases, a predicate lookup caching mechanism is used).

 .. _categories_parametric: